McConkeyLab/2024_aragaki-src/manuscript.typ

     grid(
         image("02_figures/cells-mig-bos.png")
     ),
-    caption: [*Sensitivity to Src inhibition across consensus subtypes.* Changes in migration rates across consensus subtypes without (DMSO, -) or with (+) 1μM bositinib.
-LP: Luminal papillary; BS: Basal squamous]
 ) <fig5>
+*Sensitivity to Src inhibition across consensus subtypes.* Changes in migration rates across consensus subtypes without (DMSO, -) or with (+) 1μM bositinib.
+LP: Luminal papillary; BS: Basal squamous

 == UM-UC6 migration is mediated by the TGF-β receptor, not Src UM-UC6 showed no change in migration upon Src inhibition with bosutinib, but showed significant decrease in migration when inhibited by another Src inhibitor, saracatinib.
 As saracatinib also inhibits the TGF-β receptor@Klaeger_2017, we wanted to determine if migration in UM-UC6 was mediated by an alternate mechanism.
 Galunisertib, a TGF-β receptor I inhibitor, either alone or in combination with bosutinib, yielded a decrease in migration rates in UC6 (albeit not statistically significant).
 RT112's migration was inhibited both by bosutinib as well as saracatinib, but not galunisertib (@figs1).

 #figure(
     image("02_figures/uc6-rt112-mig-b-g-bg-s.png"),
-    caption: [*UC6 migration may be mediated by TGFb rather than Src.* Migration rates of cells exposed to DMSO (-) or 1μM bosutinib, 1μM galunisertib, 1μM galunisertib + 1μM bosutinib, or 1μM saracatinib (+).]
 ) <figs1>
+*UC6 migration may be mediated by TGFb rather than Src.* Migration rates of cells exposed to DMSO (-) or 1μM bosutinib, 1μM galunisertib, 1μM galunisertib + 1μM bosutinib, or 1μM saracatinib (+).

 We generated doxycycline-inducible SRC knockdown (SRC iKD) lines and performed migration assays with and without 48h 1μg/mL doxycycline pre-incubation.
 Similar to small molecule inhibitors, RT112 demonstrated an insignificant reduction in migration upon SRC KD, while UC6 showed a modest increase in migration upon SRC KD (@fig6).

 #figure(
     grid(
-        columns: (0.6fr, 1fr),
+        columns: (0.8fr, 1fr),
         image("02_figures/kd-works-pcr.png"),
         image("02_figures/cells-mig-src-ikd.png"),
     ),
-    caption: [*Src knockdown has differential effects on migration across cell lines.* Migration rates of doxycycline-inducible SRC knockdown cell lines both without (-) and with (+) 48hr 1μg/mL doxycycline pre-incubation.]
 ) <fig6>
+*Src knockdown has differential effects on migration across cell lines.* Migration rates of doxycycline-inducible SRC knockdown cell lines both without (-) and with (+) 48hr 1μg/mL doxycycline pre-incubation.

 As Src is associated with a variety of oncogenic processes including proliferation@Thomas_1997, we measured proliferation upon SRC KD.
 Despite bosutinib inhibiting proliferation in both UC6 and RT112, induction of SRC knockdown only inhibited proliferation in UC6 lines (@figs3).

 #figure(
     image("02_figures/uc6-rt112-prolif-src-ikd-dox-bos.png"),
-    caption: [*UC6 proliferation is uniquely inhibited by SRC knockdown.* *A:* MTT assay of UC6 and RT112 conditional SRC (iKD) or non-targeting (NT) knockdown cells exposed to increasing concentrations of doxycycline (ng/mL) or bosutinib (nM).
-CI = 95%]
 ) <figs3>
+*UC6 proliferation is uniquely inhibited by SRC knockdown.* *A:* MTT assay of UC6 and RT112 conditional SRC (iKD) or non-targeting (NT) knockdown cells exposed to increasing concentrations of doxycycline (ng/mL) or bosutinib (nM).
+CI = 95%

 == _in vivo_ effects of SRC inhibition
 To examine the effects of SRC inhibition _in vivo_, we pre-treated the RT112 and UM-UC6 iKD cells +/- doxycycline before inoculating them into the tail veins of immunodeficient NSG mice housed with or without doxycycline in their drinking water.
 RT112 produced metastases in the lungs, liver, and spine, resulting in failure to void and hind leg paralysis, whereas UM-UC6 caused lymph node and lung metastases.
-Consistent with our findings of SRC KD's effect on proliferation, SRC knockdown extended survival in mice inoculated with UM-UC6 but had no effect in animals with RT112 metastases, and did not affect the sites of metastasis in either model (@fig7).
+Consistent with our findings of SRC KD's effect on proliferation, SRC knockdown extended survival in mice inoculated with UM-UC6 but had no effect in animals with RT112 metastases (@fig7) and did not affect the sites of metastasis in either model.

 #figure(
     grid(
-        rows: 2,
+        columns: (3fr, 1fr),
         image("02_figures/in-vivo-survival.png"),
         image("02_figures/in-vivo-met-ratio.png")
     ),
-    caption: [*Src knockdown has differential _in vivo_ effects across cell lines.* *A:* Overall survival of NSG mice tail-vein injected with conditional knockdown cell-lines, with or without doxycycline drinking water. *B:* Ratio of lung metastasis area to lung area, as quantified by ImageJ, in mice exposed to (+) or not exposed to (-) doxycycline.
-CI = 95%]
 ) <fig7>
+*Src knockdown has differential _in vivo_ effects across cell lines.* *A:* Overall survival of NSG mice tail-vein injected with conditional knockdown cell-lines, with or without doxycycline drinking water. *B:* Ratio of lung metastasis area to lung area, as quantified by ImageJ, in mice exposed to (+) or not exposed to (-) doxycycline.
+CI = 95%

 = DISCUSSION
 Src was one of the first discovered proto-oncogenes, and over 100 years of study have revealed it serves a complex and varied role in cancer@Thomas_1997.
 In this study, we sought to clarify some of the paradoxes that have arisen with Src in bladder cancer by looking through the lens of molecular subtypes.
 This study was made challenging for several reasons.
 Transwell assays continue to be a challenging, noisy, and low-throughput assay, plagued with confounding variables such as cell passage number, splitting time, and confluence at split.
 Further, since Src has been shown (by us and many others) to be involved in both proliferation and motility, it is impossible to disentangle the results of transwells assays as that of pure motility or motility combined with changes to proliferation.
 This would additionally explain the discrepancies between our _in vitro_ migration assays and our _in vivo_ tail vein injection results.
 Proliferation, rather than motility, may be the key factor in determining survival.
 As our proliferation assays have shown, RT112 fails to have inhibition proliferated by SRC KD, while UM-UC6's proliferation is inhibited.
 This is reflected in the differences in survival.
 Conversely, Src may be important for migration in only RT112, as implied by our transwell assays.